 We know the arts, cultural, creative, public, private, and academic sectors

-Rachel Drury, Director & Co-founder (she/her)
+Rachel Drury, Founder / Director (she/her)

-Rich Hall, Director (he/him)
+Rich Hall, Director / Lead Creative Technologist (he/him)

-Jo Clarke, General Manager (she/her)
+Emily Cannell, General Manager (she/her)

 Advisory Board